Why We Love Mademoiselle Coco Chanel

 Coco Chanel was famous for her style.
 Her unique style was one of the most copied in the world.
 Dazzling clothes, intricate accessorised, beautiful models, and timeless designs leave no doubt as to the lasting fame of the brand and embody everything that has come to symbolise the magic of Chanel.
 The Chanel suit is ageless, stylish, unique, modern, comfortable to wear, and easy to personalise.

 When Coco wore her statement suit for the first time in 1913, she called herself the “fashion statement of the century”.
 After almost ninety years of existence, the Chanel suit continues to be a timeless standard, eternally young.

-Coco Chanel launched the “little black dress” in the early twenties, “little” because it was discreet yet essential, minimalist yet elegant, obvious yet sophisticated.
+Coco Chanel launched the “little black dress” in the early twenties, “little” because it was discreet yet essential, minimalist yet elegant, visible yet sophisticated.

 What did jewellery represent for Coco Chanel?
 For her, love was the most precious of possessions, and one that could not be measured in carats.
 Her designs were influenced by her personal life, her circle of friends, and her encounters.
-She had a true passion for jewels and throughout her life she was never seen without them.
+She had a real passion for jewels, and throughout her life, she was never seen without them.